 Above: A laundry airer made of wood and cable (plastic-coated for durability).
 I received one of these for a milestone birthday.
 Some present, you might think, but I can say with complete honesty that it is a pleasure to hang laundry on it, every single day of my life.
 We don’t use a machine dryer.
 Photograph by Kendra Wilson.

-Mine is French; an almost identical Mama Clothes Dryer, a German version, is £220 at The Conran Shop.
+Mine is French; a Large Amish Wooden Clothes Drying Rack is $220 from Clotheslines.
 The handy frame may find other uses, with a blanket thrown over it as a fort.

 I’ve never understood why a mousetrap-like contraption is needed when the plainest of wood will do.
 Again, they have a secondary use as armless dolls.

-Above: Made from split ash, the Peterboro Basket Company in New Hampshire offers a House Holder Laundry Basket; $65.
+Above: Made from split ash, the Peterboro Basket Company in New Hampshire offers a Rectangular Laundry Basket; $72.
 May be left on show.

 Above: Sometimes it rains.
 Indoors, drying clothes on radiators may be a peculiarly British trait but with a little thought, laundry can be hoisted up and out of sight with a pulley system.
-If you do care to look up, the Sheila Maid, £58 from Scottish company Nutscene, is a wonderful contraption.
-Available in the US via my site, Ancient Industries, $135.
+If you do care to look up, the Sheila Maid is $169.95 from Williams-Sonoma.

 For more of our favorite laundry solutions, see Steal This Look: Traditional English Laundry Room.